Robergea albicedrae (White Juniper Fungus)

 Where can Texas Star Mushrooms Be Found?

 In Texas, the Texas star mushroom can be found in the central part of the state, for example, in the Austin area.
-In Texas, they can be found on stumps of trees, particularly cedar elm, and are saprophytic.
+There, they can be found on stumps of trees, particularly cedar elm, and are saprophytic.
 In Japan they are associated with oaks.
 They can be found toward the end of fall.

 Do Texas Star Mushrooms Hiss?